Hendrix-CS/csci320/projects/webget.md

 * Downloads web pages using `http`.
 * Downloads web pages securely using `https`.
 * Specifies web pages using a URL.
-* Specifies web pages using specialized command-line arguments.
+* Specifies web pages using specialized command-line arguments, including an alternate port number.
 * Downloads multiple web pages from a single server.
 * Saves downloaded pages onto one local file per page.

 ## Submissions
 * Create a **private** GitHub repository for your webget program.